 Above all, make sure that there are absolutely no cigarettes at home.

 Being in a car

-- Get rid of the ashtray, smokes, and lighter from your car
+- Get rid of the ashtray, cigarettes, and lighter from your car

-- Make sure the car is a smoke free zone
+- Make sure others know your car is a smoke free zone

-- Keep snacks at the ready, in case you get a craving
+- Keep snacks, gum and water at the ready, in case you get a craving

-- Give the car a massive cleaning, and get some air-fresheners to get rid of those smoke smells
+- Give the car a massive cleaning, and get some air-fresheners to get rid of the smell of smoke